DeepFakesON-Phys: DeepFakes Detection based on Heart Rate Estimation: Related Works

 Changes in the blood flow have also been studied in~\cite{ciftci2019fakecatcher,DeepRythm_deepfakes} using DeepFake videos.
 In~\cite{ciftci2019fakecatcher}, the authors considered rPPG techniques to extract robust biological features.
 Classifiers based on SVM and CNN were analyzed, achieving final accuracies of 94.9\% and 91.5\% for the DeepFakes videos of FaceForensics++ and Celeb-DF, respectively.

-Recently, Qi \textit{et al.} developed in~\cite{DeepRythm_deepfakes} a more sophisticated fake detector named DeepRhythm.
-Their approach was also based on features extracted using rPPG techniques.
+Recently, in~\cite{DeepRythm_deepfakes} a more sophisticated fake detector named DeepRhythm was presented.
+This approach was also based on features extracted using rPPG techniques.
 DeepRhythm was enhanced through two modules: \textit{i)} motion-magnified spatial-temporal representation, and \textit{ii)} dual-spatial-temporal attention.
 These modules were incorporated in order to provide a better adaptation to dynamically changing faces and various fake types.
 In general, good results with accuracies of 100\% were achieved on FaceForensics++ database.
 However, this method suffers from a demanding preprocessing stage, needing a precise detection of $81$ facial landmarks and the use of a color magnification algorithm prior to fake detection.
 Also, poor results were achieved on databases of the \nth{2} generation such as the DFDC Preview (Acc. = 64.1\%).

-In the present work, in addition to the proposal of a different DeepFake detection architecture, we enhance previous approaches keeping the preprocessing stage as light and robust as possible, only composed of a face detector and frame normalization.
+In the present work, in addition to the proposal of a different DeepFake detection architecture, we enhance previous approaches, e.g.~\cite{DeepRythm_deepfakes}, by keeping the preprocessing stage as light and robust as possible, only composed of a face detector and frame normalization.
 To provide an overall picture, we include in Table~\ref{table:relatedWorks_faceSwapping} the results achieved with our proposed DeepFakesON-Phys in comparison with key related works, which shows that we outperform the state of the art on Celeb-DF v2 and DFDC Preview databases.